-Where we started: When Russian graduate student and gun rights activist Maria Butina found herself contacted by the United States Senate Select Committee on Intelligence and was later charged with conspiracy and acting as a foreign agent, she turned to McGlinchey’s White Collar and Government Investigations Group for representation.
+Where we started: When Russian graduate student and gun rights activist Maria Butina found herself contacted by the United States Senate Select Committee on Intelligence and was later charged with conspiracy and acting as a foreign agent, she turned to McGlinchey’s Government and Internal Investigations team for representation.

 Our strategy – plus more: Maria’s case was a blend of politics and law from the start, as it originated in the Senate Intelligence Committee’s investigation into alleged Russian interference in the 2016 election.
 The media, FBI counterintelligence agents, and federal prosecutors at the Department of Justice settled on a narrative out of the popular spy movie “Red Sparrow.”
 Maria was arrested, held without bond, charged with crimes carrying a 15-year prison sentence, and, without basis, accused of using sex to infiltrate certain political organizations in the United States.
 Allegations of espionage were widely circulated, notwithstanding that she was not and had never had been an employee of the Russian Federation, and that she was a full-time graduate student in the United States who had to raise her own money from Americans to attend school.